monarchwadia/folkwise2/knowledge-base/all-programmers-make-business-decisions.md

 ---
-title: 'Responsibility'
-date: 2022-05-08
-excerpt: 'Software engineers make choices that ripple through the economy.'
-username: 'monarchwadia'
-slug: 2022-05-08-responsibility
+title: 'All programmers make business decisions'
+category: philosophy
 ---

 Programmers don't just write code.
 We influence human behaviour and the policies and operations of human organizations.